upstarter/automata/README.md

 There are 4 Layers in the supervision tree below the Application supervisor.

-The terminal system control supervisor is the `AutomatonNodeSupervisor` which supervises the user-defined behavior tree nodes with the help of its children — the "brains and braun", which are the `CompositeServer` and the `CompositeSupervisor`.
-The `CompositeServer` is the mastermind of the user-defined BT's, starting, stopping the user-defined nodes as children of `CompositeSupervisor` and generating and handling all resulting OTP callbacks and other messages.
+The terminal abstract system control supervisor is the `AutomatonNodeSupervisor` which supervises the user-defined behavior tree root nodes which become its children when started — they are the "brains and braun", which are the `CompositeServer` and the `CompositeSupervisor`.

+The `CompositeServer` is the "mastermind" of the user-defined BT's, starting, stopping, and handling messages from the user-defined nodes as children of `CompositeSupervisor`.

-When the system starts, the root nodes configured in `lib/automata.ex` each become a `GenServer` behind the scenes.
-These nodes start and add children to `CompositeSupervisor`.
-The children are started as either OTP `DyanmicSupervisor`'s (for composite nodes, each with its own sup/server combo) or `GenServer`'s (for action nodes).
+When the system starts, each root node configured in `lib/automata.ex` is started and run as a `GenServer`.
+These root nodes start and add their children to their own `CompositeSupervisor` since they are `CompositeServer`'s.

+The children are started as either OTP `DyanmicSupervisor`'s (for composite nodes, each with its own `CompositeSupervisor` & `CompositeServer`).
+Every node in the tree is a child of a composite as the root is always a `CompositeServer`.

+When the control system encounters and starts a `CompositeServer` node (sequence, selector, etc..), the current `CompositeSupervisor` supervises the node as a `CompositeServer` & `CompositeSupervisor` pair via the `CompositeServer`.

+When the control system encounters and starts a `ComponentServer` node (action, decorator, etc..), the current `CompositeSupervisor` supervises that single node as a `GenServer`.

  The `CompositeSupervisor` handles fault tolerance of user-defined BT nodes.